PROJECT-BUILDSPACE/storage-api/README.md

 + 📁 **docs**: Docs package contains the Swagger documentation.
 Online version of the Swagger can also be found [here](https://api-buildspace.euinno.eu/swagger/index.html#/ "here").

 + 📁 **dbs**: Contains the source code of the **metaDB** and **filestorage** packages.
-The metaDB package manages the meta information of the uploaded files, in cotrast to the filestorage that manages the upload/download/copy/etc. of files in the filesystem
+The metaDB package manages the meta information of the uploaded files, in cotrast to the filestorage that manages the upload/download/copy/etc. of files in the filesyste

   	└── 📁meta